Olympus-HPC/Mneme/docs/examples.md

 ### Requirements

 To build the examples, you need to provide the installation paths for **Mneme**, **Proteus**, and your **LLVM** installation (if not in standard paths).
+All benchmarks are "portable" to both HIP and CUDA and use a thin shim layer to target the respective vendor.

 ### Build Command

 You can build the examples by configuring with CMake.
-You must enable HIP backend support using the`WITH_MNEME_EXAMPLE_HIP` flags.
+You must enable HIP or CUDA backend support using the`WITH_MNEME_EXAMPLE_HIP` or `WITH_MNEME_EXAMPLE_CUDA` flags.

+#### AMD Systems
 ```bash
 mkdir build && cd build
 cmake -DCMAKE_C_COMPILER=$(mneme config cc) \